Skip to main content

 • the sociology of language

-The Economic and Social Research Council (ESRC) recognises this course.
-It is designed to prepare you for doctoral study.
+This course is designed to prepare you for doctoral study.
 The course combines a mixture of generic research training modules with more specialised modules covering research training and specific linguistic knowledge.

 Although your focus will be on your specialist study, our aim is for you to develop a broad range of research and project management skills that will support you in your career ahead.
 We have nurtured a multi-cultural, multi-disciplinary and supportive environment where staff and students from across the world can come together and share their research experiences.